 5. Plan any flights wisely

 If you are taking a flight with an infant or toddler, consider taking an overnight flight if possible.
 It’s a gamble, but it’s more likely that your child will be asleep.
 On the flip side, if your child is awake on a night flight, it could be even more stressful.
 But that’s the type of gamble you have to take when you’re traveling with kids.

-You know how grumpy you get when you’re hungry?
+You know how grumpy you get when you’re hungry, right?
 Well, it’s magnified by about 1,000 percent with kids.
 Keep everyone happy by providing enough snacks.
-Try to bring at least one of everyone’s favorite snack and disperse them throughout the trip.
+Try to bring at least one of everyone’s favorite snacks and disperse them throughout the trip.
 Bringing your own will also help save money.

 One of the most dangerous things about traveling with young children is that there’s a lot of downtime.
 That leaves a lot of time for kids to get bored and rambunctious.
 Before they start climbing the walls, break out the road trip activities.
-Try old classics like Eye-Spy or 20 questions.
+And be sure to try the old classic like Eye-Spy or 20 questions.